Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 !!! note "Default is `scratch`"

     The default filesystem is `scratch`.
-If you prefer another filesystem, you have to explictly provide the option `-F <fs>` to the workspace commands.
+If you prefer another filesystem (cf. section [List Available Filesystems](#list-available-filesystems)), you have to explictly provide the option `-F <fs>` to the workspace commands.

 ### List Current Workspaces